ncatlab/nlab-content/pages/14.md

 There are three things to say about this that are worth making very clear.

 1. Our reasons for having the $n$Lab are ultimately selfish.
-We have set it up and run it to make it easier to our research.
+We have set it up and run it to make it easier for us to do our research.
 2. But to make it _work_ properly in public, we need to make it attractive to others so that they will stop by, read our jottings, and scribble something of their own.
 3. We aim to achieve a system whereby those who put most in are also those who get most out.